 - 22. The vision is all people in the WHO African Region enjoying good health and well-being as a fundamental human right. - 23.
-The Goal is, by 2030, to have resilient health systems able to cope with disruptive shocks or stress from all hazards.
+The Goal is, by 2030, to have resilient health systems able to cope with disruptive shocks or stress from all hazards and sustain and protect public health gains.